vespa-engine/sample-apps/basic-search-hosted/README.md

 The tests require a running Vespa deployment, which is easily obtained in hosted Vespa's `dev` environment. <!-- TODO LINK --> It is also possible to run the tests against a local Vespa deployment running with, e.g., docker, as in the other [sample apps](../).

+## <div style="{color: red;}">This is work in progress, and the hosted service this application refers to is not yet
+publicy available.
+The next items are therefore irrelevant for now.</div>

 ## Sign up in hosted Vespa console, and create an application with the wanted name